maxsafonkin/pylog/README.md

 ## Description

-Pretty simplelLibrary for logging with readable format.
+Pretty simple library for logging with pretty format.

 ## Usage